benfjohnson/developer-dot/avatax/consumer-use-tax.md

 	<li>TaxOverrideAmount: All consumer use tax transactions should have a TaxOverrideAmount (at either the document level or all lines) indicating the amount of tax already paid to the vendor.
 If no tax was paid to the vendor, the TaxOverrideAmount should be zero.
 AvaTax will calculate the tax and report on the difference between the tax calculated and the tax you have already paid to the vendor.</li>
 	<li>Reporting: Consumer use transactions are available in a separate reporting bucket than Sales/Seller's Use transactions - you'll find them under the Standard Consumer Use Tax Reports in the Admin Console.</li>
 </ul>
-For more information on Consumer Use Tax reporting and implications, check out the <a href="https://help.avalara.com/007_AvalaraUniversity/Online_Product_Training/Consumer_Use_Tax_Webinar">Consumer Use documentation</a> at our help center.
+For more information on Consumer Use Tax reporting and implications, check out the <a href="https://developer.avalara.com/certification/avatax/use-tax/">Certification Requirements</a>.

 <hr />